-- · A person hunting big game with a valid firearms big game license in possession. - Possession is also legal under these conditions: - > An unloaded firearm that is cased or in a closed trunk of a motor vehicle. - A shotgun and shells containing No. 4 buckshot or smaller. - > A handgun or rifle with .22 caliber short, long, or long rifle, magnum or .17 caliber rimfire cartridges. - > Handguns possessed by a person with a permit to carry. - > On a target range or under a target range permit issued by a conservation officer.
+- A person hunting big game with a valid firearms big game license in possession. - Possession is also legal under these conditions: - $\,\,$ $\,$ An unloaded firearm that is cased or in a closed trunk of a motor vehicle. - > A shotgun and shells containing No. 4 buckshot or smaller. - > A handgun or rifle with .22 caliber short, long, or long rifle, magnum or .17 caliber rimfire cartridges. - Handguns by a person with a permit to carry a weapon under the Minnesota Personal Protection Act. - > On a target range or under a target range permit issued by a conservation officer.

-Note: This section does not apply to the muzzleloader season.
-Muzzleloaders legal for deer may be possessed only by persons with a muzzleloader or firearms deer license during that season.
+This section does not apply to the muzzleloader season.
+Muzzleloaders legal for deer, may be possessed afield, only by persons with a muzzleloader or firearms deer license during that season.